 Here are the best fiber-rich foods in no particular order:

-Besides improving digestion, maintaining a healthy body weight, improving insulin sensitivity, and reducing the risk of type 2 diabetes, a high-fiber diet also helps reduce cholesterol levels and lower the risk of heart disease.
+Besides improving digestion, maintaining healthy body weight, improving insulin sensitivity, and reducing the risk of type 2 diabetes, a high-fiber diet also helps reduce cholesterol levels and lower the risk of heart disease.

 That’s why we should add more of the above-listed foods to our regular diet.